nus-tic2002-2022/ip/docs/README.md

 1. Download duke-JAR_v1.zip.
 2. Unzip the file.
 You should see "data" and "docs" folder and "duke.Duke.jar".
-3. Open command prompt from the folder.
+3. Open command prompt/ terminal from the folder.
-4. Type `java -jar duke.Duke.jar` in the command prompt.
+4. Type `java -jar duke.Duke.jar` in the command prompt/ terminal.
 5. Duke will start.

+Duke can be run on various platforms - Windows, Unix and macOS.

 ### `List` - Type "list"